AthanasiusXOR/athanasiusxor.github.io/_posts/2025-05-20-Red-Team-Infrastructure.md

 We didn’t just choose Azure because it was convenient — we chose it because it represents the principle of **emulation**, not just execution.
 To test faithfully, we must **build environments that resemble what we seek to refine**.

-> *"Be wise as serpents and innocent as doves." — Matthew 10:16*
+> *Be wise as serpents and innocent as doves. — Matthew 10:16*

 ---